 It has been his honor to work with the incredible, insightful, and dedicated team at Theatre 31.

-Junior, Psychology, Mount Saint Marys University
+BA, Media and Psychology, Mount Saint Marys University

 Hydeia is a professional Ballroom & Latin dance instructor and owner of Dansé Ballroom, a mobile dance business.
 She has over 20 years of dance and musical theatre training and experience, and specializes in numerous genres of dance.
 Hydeia is from North Carolina where she studied and competed in dance since the age of three.
 Becoming an instructor at 16 years old changed her life and has allowed Hydeia to travel, perform, and express her passion and love for movement throughout the U.S. She has won numerous competitions both as an amateur and a professional.
 Her strong belief that anyone is capable of dancing has led to her creation of The Blind Dance Company.
 The 501(c)(3) nonprofit organization empowers the lives of the visually impaired and creates employment opportunities in the blind community.
 This has drawn media attention including national CBS news, NBC California Live, and more, all helping to spread the cause.
 Hydeia aims to change the way society views the disabled, one group and one art form at a time, leading to greater equality within the entertainment industry.